 - Bacterial species use these substrates differentially, and a record of the color changes in substrates after incubation with bacteria generates a key (or pattern) of substrate utilization.

-- This key is compared to the substrate utilization patterns of a computerized list of bacterial species.
+- This key is compared with the substrate utilization patterns of a computerized list of bacterial species.

 - These tests are probably more reliable in combination with catalase/oxidase testing and microscopic examination.

-These tests overlap with the concept of selective growth medias.
-A wide range of selective medias exist for the isolation and identification of bacterial and fungal species and we hope to cover these in a future article.
+These tests overlap with the concept of selective growth media.
+A wide range of selective media exists for the isolation and identification of bacterial and fungal species.

 Physiological Requirements for Growth

-Addressing the following questions can help you narrow down the list of possible species.
+Addressing the following questions can help you when identifying microbes:

 - Does the organism require oxygen?